mattermost/docs/source/developer/dev-setup-troubleshooting.rst

 ------------

-I don't see any error messages, but I can't access http://localhost:8065 It's possible that the server reported an error, but it was missed because of all of the output from the Javascript compiler.
+I don't see any error messages, but I can't access http://localhost:8065 It's possible that the server reported an error, but it was missed because of all of the output from the JavaScript compiler.
 Try running ``make run-server`` by itself to see its output.
 If you still don't see any error messages, continue to the next section.

 I don't see anything logged to the console when Mattermost is running You can enable console logging in the *LogSettings* section of your ``config/config.json`` by setting *EnableConsole* to ``true``.